 Comment: The status of probation cases should be timely monitored to allow for the issuance of official court orders for the closure and write-off of uncollectible accounts.
 The related allowance is \$5,279,085, which includes expired probation cases that have had no movement for more than five years.
-The non-collections have minimal impact on the financial position of the Government of Guam as the majority of the balance accrues to the associated victim.
+The non-collections have minimal impact to the Government of Guam as majority of the balance relates to the associated victim who is owed.